 Artificial intelligence and machine learning became, in a few years, key technologies for professionals and organizations to master, to stay in the game and ahead of the competition.
 Organizations are starting to invest heavily in machine learning, and we already see highly positive results.

 What is a dataset in machine learning?

 In simple words, a dataset is a collection of data.
 It is usually organized as a table with data and column names.
-Not very different than what you are used to work with when using Excel.
-Column names can be also referred to as ‘features’ or ‘variables’.
+Not very different from what you are used to work with when using Excel.
+Column names can also be referred to as ‘features’ or ‘variables’.

 Predictive modeling is the process that uses a historical dataset to build a mathematical solution able to predict outcomes from a new dataset.